christiannkoch/Proactive-Caching-ACDC/README.md

 ### Leaf

-This boolean value tells the program if clients will be attached to the proxy.
+This Boolean value tells the program if clients will be attached to the proxy.
 This will play a role in the cache adjacency matrix.

 ## Adjacency Matrix